 It’s a way of negotiating or doing some competitive analysis.

-Some people buy a domain just to squat on it, usually to bide their time before making some kind of transaction.
+Some people buy a domain just to squat on it, usually to bide their time before selling it on for an inflated price.

 Domain Auction System